 The location is next to the footbridge across Deep Creek, at the end of Ocean View Drive, and just a kilometre or two from the Pacific Highway.
 Head towards the Valla Beach Tourist Park and turn left just before the entry - just follow the Market signs!

-Click on the poster image (right) to download a copy of the most recent market.
+Click on the poster (right) to download a PDF copy suitable for printing (when available).

 The Valla Views is published every two months around 10 days before each market and is distributed to households in Valla and Valla Beach.
 You can download the latest edition by clicking on the image (right).

 To find out when the next edition become available, or to keep up with all the latest local news and market updates, you can follow us on Facebook. http://facebook.com/vallabeachmarkets

 The market is an initiative of the Valla Beach Community Association to raise money for the protection, repairs and positive growth of Valla Beach along with creating an avenue for networking and bringing the community together for good times and great bargains.

 The markets contribute funds towards projects at Anderson Park and we are now almost there.
 We have already outlaid over $15,000 towards a childrens playground and seating, and have recently installed shading over the playground at a cost in the region of $26,500.